-In 2011 (the annual report for 2012 was not yet available when drafting this chapter), MROS registered a significant increase in the number of SARs filed.
-MROS reports having received a total of 1,625 SARs, an increase of 40 per cent over 2010.
-According to MROS, the total asset value involved rose to a record sum of over 3 billion Swiss francs in 2011.
+In its annual report for 2012 (the annual report for 2013 was not yet available when drafting this chapter) of May 2013, MROS reports having received a total of 1,585 SARs, a number comparable to the SARs filed in 2011.
+According to MROS, the total asset value involved again reached a record amount of over 3 billion Swiss francs in 2012.

 If FINMA is to discover an FI violating its anti-money laundering obligations, FINMA shall take necessary measures to restore legality.
 In severe cases, this may even result in the liquidation of the FI as a result of FINMA revoking the FI's licence.
 SROs may, in contrast to FINMA, also impose fines on financial intermediaries.
-As a rule, an FI will be expelled by the SRO if the FI is not adhering to his, her, or its anti-money laundering duties.
+As a rule, an FI will be expelled by the SROs if the FI is not adhering to his, her, or its anti-money laundering duties.
 The FI is then submitted to direct supervision by FINMA, which may take further action against it.

 As explained, Swiss banks are parties to the CDB08.
-By agreeing to said regulation, the Swiss banks have agreed to be sentenced with fines of up to 10 million Swiss francs.
+By agreeing to this regulation, the Swiss banks have agreed to be sentenced with fines of up to 10 million Swiss francs.
 In practice, until the present date, fines imposed by the SBA under the CDB08 fall within a range of some thousand Swiss francs up to, to the best of our knowledge, approximately 500,000 Swiss francs.